alejandrorigatuso/paypalcohorts/README.md

 1) Install the code on your server (just unzip or clone the files on a subfolder, see the comments below).

-1) Download the PayPal log (see the instructions below).
+1) Download the PayPal log (see the instructions/comments below).

 2) Run the code and upload the PayPal log.

 3) The output of this tool is:

-    a) Short term retention rate
+    a) Short term retention rate.
-    b) Long term retention rate
+    b) Long term retention rate.
-    c) The Cohort Analysis of the PayPal Sales based on the uploaded PayPal log.
+    c) A graph with the Cohort Analysis of the PayPal sales.

 Note on how do I calculate Retention